rasmusfreund/bioinf-prog-course/book/chapters/03_writing_a_program.md

 print("Greetings from your first program")
 ```

+What did you learn about `#` characters in strings?
+#### Exercise
-and this:
+Try this:

 ```python
 print("Hello world"#)
 print("Greetings from your first program")
 ```

-Did you expect the last example to work?
+Did you expect this to work?
 Why?
 Why not?
-Which parts of each line are considered part of the program?
+What error message did you get?